PhilemonKirlles/regularExpressions/README.md

 ## Summary
 Digit (0-9).
-In different combnations and with the additions of especial chrachters, we create strings of numbers to convay information. like how the compnation of "(tree)three-four" as a stnring hints to a phone number. with the addition of especial chrachters like ("-|.| |+|+1|") we imphsise the information, and exband the perception of what the digits meant and what they are used for. in the below example example a table of phone numbers, written as a regular expressions, and digits which will use through out this tutorial.
+In different combnations and with the additions of especial chrachters, we create strings of numbers to convay information. like how the compnation of "(tree)three-four" as a stnring hints to a phone number. with the addition of especial chrachters like ("-|.| |+|+1|") we imphsise the information, and exband the perception of what the digits meant and what they are used for. in the below example example of url, written as a regular expressions.
 | Table |  1      |  2      |
 | -----:|:-------:|:-------:|
 | | | |